Safety Profile

 REXULTI: Long-term extension study design1

-Baseline characteristics1,★
+Baseline characteristics1★

 *Baseline is the Week 12 visit of the placebo-controlled trial.